open-cloud/xos/docs/dev/xproto.md

 Field names use lower-case with underscores separating names.
 Examples of valid field names are: name, `disk_format`, `controller_format`.

+### Declarative vs Feedback State

+By convention, the fields that make up a model are classified as holding one of two kinds of state: *declarative* and *feedback*.

+Fields set by the operator to specify (declare) the expected state of CORD's underlying components are said to hold *declarative state*.
+In contrast, fields that record operational data reported from CORD's underlying (backend) components are said to hold *feedback state*.

+For more information about declarative and feedback state, and the role they play in synchornizing the data model with the backend components, read about the [Synchronizer Architecture](dev/sync_arch.md).

 ## Policies

 Policies are boolean expressions that can be associated with models.
 Consider two examples.
 In the first, `grant_policy` is a predicate applied to instances of the `Privilege` model.
 It is used to generate and inject security checks into the API.